Great reed warbler: Diet

-A. arundinaceus has a primarily carnivorous diet.
+The great reed warbler has a primarily carnivorous diet.
 Observation of prey collection specifically during breeding season has shown the retrieval of insect larvae, moths, dragonflies, damselflies, beetles, spiders, small fish, and frogs.
-A. arundinaceus has also been reported to eat fruit during non-breeding seasons.
+It has also been reported to eat fruit during non-breeding seasons.
 Nestlings typically feed on diptera and arachnids, though this may not be their preferred food.

 Communication and courtship

 Male great reed warblers have been observed to communicate via two basic song types: short songs about one second in length with few syllables, and long songs of about four seconds that have more syllables and are louder than the short variety.
 It has been observed that long songs are primarily used by males to attract females; long songs are only given spontaneously by unpaired males, and cease with the arrival of a female.
 Short songs, however, are primarily used in territorial encounters with rival males.

 During experimental observation, male great reed warblers showed reluctance to approach recordings of short songs, and when lured in by long songs, would retreat when playback was switched to short songs.

 Traditionally, monogamous species of genus Acrocephalus use long, variable, and complex songs to attract mates, whereas polygynous varieties use short, simple, stereotypical songs for territorial defence.
 There is evidence that long songs have been evolved through intersexual selection, whereas short songs have been evolved through intrasexual selection.
 The great reed warbler is a notable example of these selective pressures, as it is a partial polygynist and has evolved variable song structure (both long and short) through evolutionary compromise.

 In addition to communication, the great reed warbler's song size has been implicated in organism fitness and reproductive success.
 Though no direct relationship has been found between song size and either territory size or beneficial male qualities, such as wing length, weight, or age, strong correlation has been observed between repertoire size and territory quality.
 Furthermore, partial correlation analysis has shown that territory quality has significant effect on the number of females obtained, while repertoire length is linked to the number of young produced.